Google Search Tips

-Now add in inverted commas either end of the phrase i.e. “Google search tips and tricks” so that only get exact matches for that phrase and you will find that the results now come down to about 20,500 results.
+But add inverted commas either end of the phrase i.e. “Google search tips and tricks” so that only get exact matches for that phrase and you will find that the results now come down to about 20,500 results.
 A hugely significant reduction that tells you what the competition level is like for that specific phrase.
 I would suggest that 20,500 is a lot more attractive than 500 million plus in terms of whether you want to try and compete.
+A general rule of thumb is that if you get more than a million results using the second method, you might want to think about whether it is worth trying to compete against that keyword or phrase.

 Of course there is more to it than that, it’s no point finding a phrase that is never searched on for instance.
-Because beating the competition into the dirt for something no one is interested in is hardly worth the effort, well actually it’s not worth the effort at all.
-So guess what, I just wasted my time other than making a demonstration of a useful technique.
-So I hope you value my valiant efforts.
+Because beating the competition into the dirt for something no one searches for is hardly worth the effort, well actually it’s not worth the effort at all.

 Finding Long Tail Keywords